 Any member of the University Community may file a complaint against a Student alleging academic misconduct.
-A complaint made by a person other than the Student's instructor must be made in writing and submitted to the Instructor as soon as possible after the occurrence of the alleged violation, but not later than ten (10) calendar days following the occurrence of the alleged violation.
+A complaint made by a person other than the Student's instructor should be submitted to the instructor as soon as possible after the occurrence of the alleged violation, but not later than ten (10) University calendar days following the occurrence of the alleged violation.
 The Instructor would then follow procedures as outlined in this policy.
 Alleged violations also may be reported anonymously to the Office of Student Conduct, but must include enough evidence to warrant follow up by an Office of Student Conduct representative.